JohnsonJiang1996/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Sicong Jiang is currently a first-year Electrical and Computer Engineering master student at Georgia Institute of Technology.
-He is now a member of Intelligent Vision and Automation Laboratory at GaTech-url: "https://www.gatech.edu/", advised by Prof. Patricio A. Vela.
+He is now a member of Intelligent Vision and Automation Laboratory at GaTech, advised by Prof. Patricio A. Vela.
+Before he came to Georgia Tech, he received his B.Eng from Northeastern University, Shenyang.
+During his undergraduate period, he finished several projects in the State Key Laboratory of Synthetical Automation for Process Industries (SAPI).
+At present, Sicong mainly concentrates on the exploration and navigation algorithms for multi-agent system.
+He is actively seeking research opptunities and cooperation in related areas.